jostber/ledger/README.md

          libboost-filesystem-dev libboost-python-dev texinfo lcov \
          sloccount libboost-iostreams-dev libboost-test-dev

+### Slackware

+Installation in Slackware 14.2 is very straightforward if you have sbopkg to install from http::/www.slackbuilds.org:

+    $ sudo sbopkg -i ledger

+The dependency will be installed automatically.

 ### Debian

 Debian squeeze (6.0): the version of boost in squeeze is too old